PESA Act: PESA, Scheduled Areas and Part IX A of the Constitution

 As per article 243 ZC of the Constitution Part IX A of the Constitution relating to urban local bodies shall not be applicable to Scheduled Areas unless Parliament by law makes "Parliament may, by law, extend the provisions of this Part to the Scheduled Areas and the tribal areas referred to in clause (1) subject to such exceptions and modifications as may be specified in such law, and no such law shall be deemed to be an amendment of this Constitution for the purposes of article 368".
 In pursuance to this requirement, the Municipal Extension to Scheduled Areas Act (MESA) was introduced in Parliament.
 However, it was never passed. technically, no areas in Scheduled Areas can be converted into a municipality till the Act is passed. it is expected that if and when such an Act is passed it shall through certain modifications in Part IX A of the Constitution provide adequate safeguards for the people of Scheduled Areas.

 However, absence of MESA has not prevented many states from creating municipalities leading to much heartburn in scheduled areas and legal challenges.
 "C R Bijoy of Campaign for Survival and Dignity, a non-profit in Delhi, says state governments are upgrading the panchayati areas within the scheduled area into municipal areas and are taking the areas out of the purview of PESA provisions, which mandate village council’s approval for setting up any project.
 Worse, they are doing so without providing alternative protective provisions to the municipal areas.
 This is creating legal infirmity, Bijoy adds.
 As per the 1991 census, there were 167 urban local bodies in Schedule Five areas.
 Their number has increased since.
 Between 2007 and 2009, Chhattisgarh and Madhya Pradesh upgraded 26 and eight tribal rural areas into municipalities, and these are the areas with major industrial investment proposals.
 Alok Pandey of PRIA, a Delhi-based non-profit that works on local governance, cites another reason for such upgrade.
 Before the general election of 2009, the Chhattisgarh and Madhya Pradesh governments upgraded 79 and 100 panchayats, respectively.
 A major reason behind this is to get more Central allocations from the Ministry of Urban Development."

 Home Ministry and PESA in context of LWE states

 The Home Ministry has stated repeatedly that the implementation of PESA in letter and spirit is very necessary for countering Naxal violence in Left Wing Extremism (LWE) affected States in Scheduled Areas.
 The Ministry suggests special stress on minor forest produce rights to Gram Sabhas for this purpose.
 In an answer in the Parliament to a related question on PESA the MoS Home Affairs suggested that good governance and proper functioning of PRI institutions and PESA was central to the strategy to combat LWE violence in the country.

+Celebrations

+Every year, 24 December is observed as Gaon Ganrajya Divas, also referred to as Gram Sabha Divas or PESA Act Day, in the Indian states of Chhattisgarh and Jharkhand.